Division of Liabilities in New Jersey

 There are different ways that ex-spouses could agree to pay off shared debt after their marriage.
 Often, debts like mortgages can be paid off by the sale of their shared property, or the payments will be divided equally or proportionally.
 In the case of credit card debt, the parties may agree to a certain arrangement to meet monthly payments, but they agree that one party will assume that debt, and that wouldn’t affect the property distribution.
 The ultimate distribution depends on the specific circumstances that are being analyzed and agreed upon.

-The second possibility is that the parties agree that one party will live in the home for a number of years, in which case, the mortgage can potentially remain in both names except they would agree on who is responsible for that mortgage during that time.
+The second possibility is that the parties agree that one party will live in the home for a number of years, in which case, the mortgage can potentially remain in both names except they would agree on who is responsible for actually paying that mortgage during that time.
 In this circumstance, the house may be sold at a later date.

 Ultimately, the handling of mortgage during the liability division process depends on whether the property is being sold or whether one party is buying out the other party’s interest in the property.
 A nearby legal professional could help the two parties determine how they wish to divide this liability and eventually pay off the debt.